What is the minimum income requirement for the expat ruling (30% ruling) in 2026?

 Practical consequences

-Without the 30% ruling, you pay the full Dutch income tax on your entire salary.
-This can result in a significantly higher tax burden, especially for international employees in the higher income brackets.
+Without the expat ruling, an employee pays Dutch wage/income tax on the entire salary.
+This can result in a considerably higher tax burden, especially for international employees in higher income brackets.

 Possible alternatives

-If your current salary is just below the threshold, you can negotiate with your employer for a salary increase or additional employment conditions that bring your total compensation above the minimum threshold.
+If the employee’s current salary is just below the threshold, an employee can negotiate with their employer for a salary increase or additional employment conditions that bring the total compensation above the minimum threshold.
+This is to prevent loss of the ruling.

-Navigating the complexity of the 30% ruling requires thorough knowledge of Dutch tax legislation and immigration rules.
-With proper preparation and guidance, international professionals can optimally benefit from this tax advantage and make their transition to the Netherlands smooth.
-For personalized assistance with your specific situation, you can contact our experts who specialize in Dutch tax regulations for international professionals.
+Navigating through the complexity of the expat ruling requires thorough knowledge of Dutch tax legislation.
+Through proper preparation and guidance, international professionals can optimally benefit from this tax advantage and ensure their transition to the Netherlands runs smoothly.
+For personal advice, you can contact our specialists.

 Related Articles